InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 To keep old behavior, use `filter->SetReturnBinMidpoint( true );`.
 This change should be relevant only in tests.

+`HoughTransform2DCirclesImageFilter<TInputPixelType, TOutputPixelType, TRadiusPixelType>` no longer has a default argument for its last template parameter.
+Instead, users of the filter should now explicitly specify all three template arguments.
+Earlier versions of ITK assumed that the radius pixel type should be the same as `TOutputPixelType`.
+However, it appears that for the radius pixel type (`TRadiusPixelType`), a floating point type is often preferred, whereas for the accumulator output pixel type (`TOutputPixelType`), an unsigned integer type is often more appropriate.

 With ITK 5.0, `itk::ProcessObject::VerifyPreconditions()`  and
 `itk::ProcessObject::VerifyInputInformation` are now declared `const`, so if you have overridden these virtual member function, make sure that you